MaSe69/dssb/md/25_Seaborn/python_sns_10_intro.md

 Colors should be limited to two to three.
 There are extensive theories on fitting colors, and many designers who already applied them successfully.
 At least, do not mix pale and bright colors, except for good reason.

-## Example:
-### The CARS Dataframe

-This dataframe "cars" can be easily found and downloaded.

-It has features that make it to a somehow beautiful dataframe, though there are also shortcomings.

-{% include images/image.html imagePath = "../assets/images/img_blog/cars_dataframe.PNG" imageCaption =  ""%}

-This dataframe has
-- clear focus on a small set of cars
-- clearly named columns (in one word, starting with capital letters)
-- a unique key
-- appropriately formatted figures
-- a standard date format
-- a categorical attribute (=Origin)

-A shortcoming of this dataframe is to not contain info on the percentage of cars sold during this period.
-Without info outside of it, the coverage could be near to complete or too small to draw any conclusions.
-It also does not indicate the selection criteria for a car to be included.